Connect with others who understand.

 5 Facts About Lung Cancer That Aren’t Well Known

-1. Smoking Is Not the Only Cause of Lung Cancer
+1. Smoking Isn’t the Only Cause of Lung Cancer

-Research is ongoing as to how diet impacts lung cancer risk.
-According to the National Cancer Institute (NCI), some evidence indicates that beta carotene supplements may increase risk among smokers.
-Other supplements and natural therapies may also help manage lung cancer symptoms.
+Research is ongoing as to how diet may impact lung cancer risk.
+According to the National Cancer Institute (NCI), some evidence indicates that beta-carotene supplements may increase the risk of lung cancer in people who smoke heavily.
+Other supplements and natural therapies may help manage some symptoms of lung cancer.

-Regarding occupational exposures, workers have a right to question their employers about how clean the air is (or was) on the job.
+Regarding occupational exposures, workers have the right to question their employers about how clean the air is (or was) at their jobs.
 Some examples of occupational exposures include:

 • Asbestos